 POSITIVES: Tremendously zoom range.
 Fast frame rate of 10.0 fps.
 Has 4k video and 4k time lapse video.
 DLSR grip.
 High resolution fully articulating LCD screen.
 Image stabilization of 5 stops.

 NEGATIVES: Price is a little bit over the $500 limit.
-Smaller sensors don't produce the best image quality.
-No flash hot shoe.
+Smaller sensors on bridge cameras, like the SX70, don't produce the best image quality.
+No hot shoe flash mount on top.

 The SX60 HS and SX70 both have articulating LCD screens.
-You can position the screen in a variety of ways for more convenient ground-level, high perspective, or selfie photo taking.
+You can position the screen in a variety of ways for more convenient ground-level, high perspective, or selfie photo/video shooting.

 There are a few other options if you're not opposed to getting a camera that's a little bit older.
 They include the G1X Mark II, and one of the smallest DSLRs, the 3 Canon SL cameras,

 It's an incredible time to have an interest in digital photography.
-Technology has leveled the field and given the average photographer amazing tools to create breathtaking photographs.
+Technology has leveled the field and given the average photographer an amazing range of quality cameras to create breathtaking photographs.

-Canon has been one of the big leaders for most of the digital camera era and has so many offerings that it can be overwhelming.
+Canon has been the leader for most of the digital camera era and has so many offerings that it can be overwhelming.
 I must confess that I can't do reviews on every camera that Canon puts out.
 There are simply too many of them.

 What I can do is point you to other resources that will help you pick your own best selling Canon camera for under $500.
 No matter who you choose to buy from, Amazon is simply the best place to read reviews of consumers, those everyday photographers like you and who have purchased, used and given feedback on their purchases.